 The Group is a leading producer of monopiles for the offshore wind sector.
 Based on numbers of monopiles produced, the Group served approximately one-third of the European market between 2010 and 2014 (source: Roland Berger Report).
+EWEA estimated that the Group produced around one-third of the foundations installed in 2015.
 The Group successfully leveraged its leadership in oil & gas offshore foundations to become a leader in monopile foundations, comprising monopiles and transition pieces for the offshore wind market.
 Thanks to its 40 years of experience in oil & gas for offshore foundation components, the Group was able to enter into this new market because it was already specialised in two of the required capabilities: efficient rolling and welding of thick steel plates and assembling large tubular steel structures in an efficient manner.

-Since 2000, the Group produced over 1,200 monopiles whereas main competitors EEW and Bladt together produced just over 800 (source: BNEF).
+According to management, since 2000, the Group produced over 1,400 monopiles whereas main competitors EEW and Bladt together produced just over 1000.